 The Retry field is 1 bit in length and is set to 1 in any Data or Management frame that is a retransmission of an earlier frame, except as specified in 9.24.3 (Data and acknowledgment transfer using immediate block ack policy and delayed block ack policy).
-It is set to 0 in all other frames.
+It is set to 0 in all other frames in which the Retry field is present.
 A receiving STA uses this indication to aid in the process of eliminating duplicate frames.

 Edit at P566 L40

-In Control frames of subtype Control Frame Extension, the Retry field is not defined, and its bit position is part of the Control Frame Extension field (see 8.2.4.1.3 (Type and Subtype fields), Table 8-2 (Control Frame Extension)).
+NOTE: In Control frames of subtype Control Frame Extension, the Retry field is not present, and its bit position is part of the Control Frame Extension field (see 8.2.4.1.3 (Type and Subtype fields), Table 8-2 (Control Frame Extension)).